 Take notes on what your doctor says, and make sure you can find these instructions later.
 When you do use medication, write down when you take it and how much you have, so you can stay within the guidelines your doctor gave you.
 And tell your doctor about everything you take, including over-the-counter medications.

 When to Call Your Doctor

 Reach out to your doctor if your flare:

-- Is more intense or different than normal.
-(For example, it causes particularly strong back pain.)
+- Is more intense or different than normal -- for example, it causes very strong back pain.